 Photo of Jan Herfkens

-Jan Herfkens is a member of the Amsterdam real estate practice of Greenberg Traurig.
-Jan focuses his practice on real estate, administrative law, and environmental law.
-Jan holds a LL.M. from Leiden University.
-Besides his bachelor of Law, Jan studied Middle-Eastern Studies: Arabic, and he worked as a student-assistant for international labor law.
-Before joining Greenberg Traurig in October 2019, Jan was a trainee of political affairs at the Dutch Embassy in Beirut (Lebanon), and he was a lecturer on “Techniques and Methods of Jurisprudence” at Leiden University.
+Jan Herfkens is a senior associate in the Amsterdam Office of Greenberg Traurig.
+Jan works on administrative law, environmental law and real estate related matters.
+Before joining Greenberg Traurig in October 2019, Jan worked as a student-assistant and he was a lecturer on “Techniques and Methods of Jurisprudence” at Leiden University.
 Jan is admitted to the Amsterdam Bar.

 Nitrogen deposits from construction activities (and the potentially required permit for such deposits on nature conservation areas) is an important element for real estate projects in The Netherlands.
 In short: